-CIs, students, and the DCE will use the APTA CPI as the main form of communication tool at midterm and final.
-Each student and CI are required to complete the free CPI online web training course to become familiar with and obtain access to the management system before the student attends the clinic and login information is to be provided to the DCE promptly so that the CPI may be set up so the student and CI may access and complete the midterm promptly.
+Clinical faculty, students, and the DCE will use the Liaison International system software CPI as the main form of communication tool at midterm and final.
+Each student and CI will be required to take the free CPI online web training course to become familiar with and obtain access to the management system before the student attends the clinic.
 Student clinical performance will be graded on the CPI criteria per the APTA guidelines.